D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

-To determine the optimal training set size, we select our best-performing LLM, i.e., \texttt{Qwen2.5-Coder}, to evaluate LLM performance with training sets of 50, 100, 150, 200, 250, and 300 functions. \Cref{tab:training} shows how many functions from the \texttt{OA} dataset scored higher after being processed by the fine-tuned LLM, compared to the original decompiled code under \syss.
-As shown, the performance stabilizes once the training set reaches around 200 to 300 functions.

-\subsection{\sys Performance On OIA}
+\subsection{\sys Performance on OIA}

 We show the evaluation of \sys on originally inaccurate functions (\texttt{OIA}) in two steps.
-First, in \Cref{OIAresultsub}, we use \syss to compare outputs from the baseline and fine-tuned models.
-Then, in \Cref{OIAfind}, we analyze the underlying reasons for these observed scores.
+We first compare outputs from the baseline and fine-tuned models and then analyze the underlying reasons for these observed scores.